18+

 “He chooses specific couples – the copies of which are either dead in his world or have contracted the virus and about to die – when they are about to have babies on Earth and gets their biological samples,” Peter said.
 “Then he grows the copies of those children in his world.
 He controls the progress to make sure the babies grow fast, healthy and…”

-“He makes sure we all work for him,” Mark ended the sentence sadly.
+“He makes sure we all work for him,” Marco ended the sentence sadly.
 “Hang on,” I said.
 “How does he get those samples in the first place?”

 “He has some powerful connections here,” Peter said.
 “You know, money does wonders in both worlds.”